J0O0SEPH/uGame-Engine/README.md

 # Game Engine
->This concept project is an independent proposition, a part of a distance online course for embedded systems and microcontrollers.
-Code writing and designing process was guided by Dr. Jonathan W Valvano.
+>Code writing and designing process was guided by Dr. Jonathan W Valvano.
 Using the following references:

 -   Introduction to the MSP432 Microcontroller-- ISBN-10: 1512185671.
 -   Real-Time Interfacing to the MSP432 Microcontroller-- ISBN-10: 1514676583.